intraector/Firebase_Interaction_Sample/README.md

   * add SHA-1 in the EXISTING project on that page (there're will be the one from Firebase).
 THERE'S NO POINT IN CREATING A NEW PROJECT
   * additionally, for iOS one can use:
         ```await FirebaseAuth.instance.setSettings(appVerificationDisabledForTesting: true);```
+    DON'T FORGET TO REMOVE IT in release version - it won't work

 9b. *Optional:* to enable **multidex** support
   * add the `google-services` plugin as a dependency inside of the android/build.gradle file: